Social and Political Sciences BSc

 Course overview

-In addition to areas such as comparative politics and central problems in sociology, you’ll use examples from around the world to gain a firm grounding in the institutions and practices of modern political systems while exploring social values and the impact of social divisions.
+In addition to areas such as comparative politics and central problems in sociology, you’ll use examples from around the world to gain a firm grounding in the institutions and practices of modern political systems.
+You will do this while exploring social values and the impact of social divisions.

-Within this flexible approach, you will be able to construct your own programme in line with your interests and skills either combining a wide range of different subjects or selecting a theme to specialise in, with one of our optional module routes:
+Within this flexible approach you will be able to construct your own course in line with your interests and skills.

 Course details

-You'll have the opportunity to study abroad which will enable you to develop an international perspective on your subject or undertake a work placement which will help you to develop your skills, and give you an insight into working life in a particular organisation or sector.
-Throughout the course, you'll gain a diverse set of skills that will be valuable to you as a citizen, as well as for your future career plans.
+You'll have the opportunity to study abroad – which will enable you to develop an international perspective on your subject – or undertake a work placement.
+This will help you to develop your skills and give you an insight into working life in a particular organisation or sector.
+Throughout the course you'll gain a diverse set of skills that will be valuable to you as a citizen, as well as for your future career plans.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.